 The Repay Holdings Corporation 2019 Omnibus Incentive Plan (the "Incentive Plan") provides for the grant of various equity-based incentive awards to employees, directors, consultants and advisors to the Company.
-The types of equity-based awards that may be granted under the Incentive Plan include: stock options, stock appreciation rights ("SARs"), restricted stock awards ("RSAs"), restricted stock units ("RSUs"), and other stock-based awards.
-As of December 31, 2020, there were 7,326,728 shares of Class A common stock reserved for issuance under the Incentive Plan.
+The types of equity-based awards that may be granted under the Incentive Plan include: stock options, stock appreciation rights ("SARs"), performance stock units ("PSUs"), restricted stock awards ("RSAs"), restricted stock units ("RSUs"), and other stock-based awards.
+As of December 31, 2021, there were 7,326,728 shares of Class A common stock reserved for issuance under the Incentive Plan.

 The Company accounts for stock-based compensation for employees and directors in accordance with ASC 718, Compensation ("ASC 718").
-ASC 718 requires all share-based payments to employees, to be recognized in the statement of operations based on their fair values.
+ASC 718 requires all share-based payments to employees to be recognized in the statement of operations based on their fair values.
 Under the provisions of ASC 718, stock-based compensation costs are measured at the grant date, based on the fair value of the award, and are recognized as expense over the employee's requisite or derived service period.

 The Predecessor accounted for profit units awarded to management based on the fair value of the awards on the date of the grant and recognized compensation expense for those awards over the requisite service period.
+The profit interests granted under the profit unit plan of the Predecessor were estimated on the grant date using the Black-Scholes option valuation model.
 The profits units were fully vested as of the Closing.